Music of Ivory Coast

 The music of Ivory Coast includes music genres of many ethnic communities, often characterised by vocal polyphony especially among the Baoulé, talking drums especially among the Nzema people and by the characteristic polyrhythms found in rhythm in Sub-Saharan Africa.

 Popular music genres from Ivory Coast include zouglou and Coupé-Décalé.
 A few Ivorian artists who have known international success are Magic System, Alpha Blondy, Dobet Gnahoré, Tiken Jah Fakoly, Meiway and Christina Goh.

 National music

 Ivory Coast's national anthem is L'Abidjanaise.
 French is the official language taught and spoken by Ivorians but many Ivorians have their own ethnic tribal language.

-There are many music genres in Ivory Coast, music from different tribes Couper Decaler, Zouglou, Pop, Arabic musics etc. Ivory Coast have different varieties of music based on the population race living there.
+There are many music genres in Ivory Coast, music from different tribes Coupé-Decalé, Zouglou, Pop, Arabic musics etc. Ivory Coast have different varieties of music based on the population race living there.

 Traditional music

 Ethnic groups of Ivory Coast include Akan 42.1%, Voltaic or Gur speakers 17.6%, Northern Mandes 16.5%, Krous 11%, Southern Mandes 10%, other 2.8% (includes 30,000 Lebanese and 45,000 French) (2004).
 The immigrant community makes up over 20% of a population of over 6 million.
 An estimated 65 native languages are spoken in the country.
 Dyula acts as a trade language and is commonly spoken by Muslims.

 Each of the ethnic groups has its own folk music traditions, most showing strong vocal polyphony (a common characteristic of African music).
 Talking drums are common among the Nzema people, who are also known for their abissa purification dance, part of the popular N'Guess Bon Sens, Savane Alla, Kolouba Nobert, Religious music of Emi Tiapo dance music of Meiway.